-Our Chairman, Mr Wong Kan Seng, is an independent Director.
-He leads our Board, sets the Board meeting agenda and promotes a culture of openness and debate.
-He facilitates the effective contribution of all Directors and information flow between our Board and Management, and sets the right ethical and behavioural tone.
+Mr Wong Kan Seng, our independent Chairman, leads our Board, sets the Board meeting agenda and cultivates frank and open discussion.
+He facilitates effective contribution by all Directors and promotes information flow between our Board and Management, while setting the right ethical and behavioural tone.
 In addition, he oversees corporate governance matters, guides the engagement with stakeholders and chairs our general meetings.
-In 2023, Mr Wong was a member of all Board Committees except the AC.
-Nevertheless, he attended all AC meetings.
-These meetings provide him with a good overview of all Board Committees' activities.
-In March 2024, Mr Wong was appointed as a member of the AC.
+Mr Wong possesses a good overview of all Board Committees' activities, as he sits on every Committee.

-Our Chairman also meets with Directors individually or in small groups from time to time.
+Our Chairman also engages Directors individually or in small groups from time to time.

 Mr Wee Ee Cheong, our CEO, leads the management team in implementing the strategies and plans approved by our Board.
-He also seeks regional business opportunities, ensures regional operations are aligned to the Group strategy, and drives strategic initiatives.
-In addition, he promotes a risk-focused and inclusive culture, and practices that are consistent with our values, as well as fosters a conducive environment for our colleagues to achieve their organisational and personal goals.
-He is supported by management committees that help to oversee various aspects of the Bank's operations, including ensuring that the system of risk management and internal controls is adequate and effective, and that our work culture and environment are safe and healthy.
-The management-level committees are further supported by specialist committees with domain expert representation to oversee specific areas.
+He seeks regional business opportunities, ensures regional operations are aligned to the Group strategy, and drives strategic initiatives.
+In addition, he promotes a risk-focused and inclusive culture as well as behaviours consistent with our values.
+He also fosters a conducive environment for our colleagues to achieve their career and personal goals.